 Hey there!
 So you’re planning a San Francisco City Hall wedding?
 Awesome!
-There are different ways to go about it, and as a local photographer who has photographed dozens of weddings there I wanted to share information and tips that could help you figure it out.
+There are different ways to go about it, and as a local photographer who photographs there regularly, I wanted to share information and tips that could help you figure it out.

 First you will need to decide what type of ceremony you are having.
 Are you renting out a balcony for a private ceremony then hosting a reception at a nearby restaurant?
 Or are you eloping and want to have your picture taken as you explore the city with your new official partner in crime?
 Or maybe you’re striking a balance between the two by setting some time aside for a portrait session before joining your guests for a dinner celebration.

 I’ve seen people do it all but it takes some figuring out, so I wanted to pull together some of my best tips and advice that I believe you will find useful.
 I hope that you’ll keep me in mind as your San Francisco City Hall wedding photographer as your read, but for now, onward to the insider tips!